avo-hq/docs.avohq.io/docs/2.0/authentication.md

 end
 ```

-If your app does not respond to the destroy session path (`destroy_current_user_session_path`) the link will be hidden.
+The link will be hidden if your app does not respond to the destroy session path (`destroy_current_user_session_path`).

 ## Filter out requests

 You probably do not want to allow Avo access to everybody.
-If you're using [devise](https://github.com/heartcombo/devise) in your app, use this block to filter out requests to it in your `routes.rb` file.
+If you're using [devise](https://github.com/heartcombo/devise) in your app, use this block to filter out requests in your `routes.rb` file.

 ```ruby
 authenticate :user do